p2m2/hubportal/index.md

 ## Bioinformatics / Metabolomics Software

+The P2M2 Central Hub serves as the centralized gateway to the dematerialized tools developed by the P2M2 metabolomics platform

 ### Online Tools for Manipulating File Formats in Metabolomics

 - [General statistics for MGF mascot files containing MS/MS data.
 Detection of co-eluted MS features.](https://p2m2.github.io/mgf-p2m2-tools/)